villekuosmanen/RoboCandyWrapper/docs/guide_mixing_datasets.md

 ### Different Episodes Per Dataset

-For more control, you can specify different episodes for each dataset using a dictionary:
+For more control, you can specify different episodes for each dataset using a dictionary.
+This is fully supported across both Legacy (v2.1) and new LeRobot (v3.0) datasets.

 ```python
 # Select different episodes from each dataset